 Sudden hardships like medical emergencies, home or car troubles, or unexpected job losses can become a significant burden on a person or household.
 Given the severity of the hardship, a person may need to look towards more serious solutions to their problems, and bankruptcy may be the answer they are looking for.

-Bankruptcy is more common than you may expect, and more than 700,000 individuals have benefitted from these legal proceedings.
-Bankruptcy may be what you need to take back control of your finances, but a few questions need answers first.
+Cannabis Regulation is more common than you may expect, and more than 700,000 individuals have benefitted from these legal proceedings.
+Cannabis Regulation may be what you need to take back control of your finances, but a few questions need answers first.

 Will I lose everything in Chapter 7 bankruptcy?